dunkelrot/doc-CC/README.md

 ### Worth to know

-The client can send a "beacon" (= a http GET request) to a configured endpoint to enable to usage statistics of the service.
+The DC-client can send a "beacon" (= a http GET request) to a configured endpoint to enable to usage statistics of the service.
 Besides the standard HTTP information no other information is provided to the beacon server.